Coraline Ada Ehmke has hosted 85 episodes.

 He spends his theoretical spare time hanging out with his kids, hiking the Smoky Mountains, and dancing to oontz-oontz music.

 Mandy Moore is the show manager and producer of Greater Than Code, but her ultimate title is proud single mom and ex-waitress-turned-entrepreneur.
 She is also the defacto "Mother of Catseses".
-Her human child is 9 years old and the ultimate love of her life.
+Her human child is 10 years old and the ultimate love of her life.
 They adopted a Golden Retriever pupper in November 2019.
 He fits in just fine.

 She specializes in quality audio processing and editing and provides complete show management and production for several podcasts including Greater Than Code.
 Her work currently includes Hanselminutes, Page It To The Limit from PagerDuty, the Microsoft Azure For Industry show, Elm Radio, and Story Time With Managers by Cohere.

 Please feel free to reach out to her with any questions, comments and/or concerns re: Greater Than Code, or book a time with her to discuss your own podcasting needs: calendly.com/rubyrep.

 David Brady has hosted 5 episodes.

 Dave thinks weird thoughts and tells weird jokes.
 He writes for humans in several programming languages and occasionally in English.
 He's also a bacon opportunist.